What is Hyperbole? Examples & Definition in Literature

 In the right hands, writers can use hyperbole to create memorable quotes and iconic characters.
 But in the wrong hands, hyperbole can make both your characters and your stories seem like a joke.

-The literary definition of hyperbole
+The hyperbole literary definition

-The basic purposes of hyperbole
+The purpose of hyperbole in writing

-For example, imagine you want to tell readers how cheap and thrifty a character really is.
+For instance, imagine you want to tell readers how cheap and thrifty a character really is.
 You might use hyperbole as part of a simile, saying “He’s tighter with his money than a rubber band wrapped around a leaky bottle of superglue.”
 The extreme exaggeration is meant to be funny to the reader, as over-the-top imagery.
 At the same time, the writer is using exaggeration to emphasize just how cheap this particular character is.

 Hyperbole can elevate feelings